MuhammadBai/Assignment/README.md

 **Please make sure you replace your-key and your-email-address with your actual username and email address**

-## Step 2: To Retrieve your public key:
+## Step 2: Retrieving your public key:

 ### Why are we retrieving our public key?
 We are retrieving the public key because we will be using to our cloud-init config.